OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Avoid segmentation faults when referring to addresses
 - Determine the segment that an address is in based on how that address was formed

+  *Go to the [Segmentation and Paging](/operating-systems/schedule/#segmentation-and-paging) section in the Course Schedule*

 ### Paging

 - Avoid the problems of segmentation by virtualizing memory with pages
 - Virtualize memory via paging with minimal space and time overheads
 - Design the address translation process from the virtual address to the physical address

+  *Go to the [Segmentation and Paging](/operating-systems/schedule/#segmentation-and-paging) section in the Course Schedule*

 ### Swapping